LieberInstitute/deconvo_lute-paper/README.md

 * `cohort1/scripts` : Scripts (`.Rmd`) performing data preparation and analyses.

 * `cohort1/source` : Scripts (`.R`) shared across analysis sections.

-This repo contains analysis scripts, outputs, figures, etc. for the deconvolution methods paper.
-The subdirs contained here include:

-* `scripts` : Main location where scripts and scripts to generate content live.

-* `figures_and_tables`: Main location of figures and tables, with same layout as `scripts` subdir

-* `outputs`: Objects (i.e. not figures or tables) which are produced by scripts from `scripts`.
-Has same layout as `scripts` subdir.

-* `source`: Scripts, vignettes, etc. which are central to the planned deconvolution resource.
-This will have its own internal structure and be developed in parallel to analyses for the paper.

 ## Figure links